Nonprofit Corporate Sponsorships: Real-Life Examples & Practical Advice

 Team Rubicon is a nonprofit that mobilizes veterans to respond to natural disasters and humanitarian crises.
 Feeling inspired by Team Rubicon’s work, Mountain Dew entered into a sponsorship agreement with them that generously offered a $1 million donation.

 Partnering with a large corporation can bring resources to your nonprofit you may not otherwise get.
-So when collaborating with a for-profit, consider the various ways it can elevate your cause, including influencers, products, marketing, and financial support.
+So when collaborating with a for-profit, consider how it can elevate your cause, including influencers, products, marketing, and financial support.

 2. Conduct Research and Raise Awareness